Dolichoderus mariae

 Dolichoderus mariae is a species of ant in the subfamily Dolichoderinae and is found in North America.

 Description

 This ant is distinctively coloured with the head, antennae, thorax, legs and petiole and the anterior part of the first abdominal segment reddish or ochre-brown.
 The remainder of the abdomen is black or deep brown.
 The integument is smooth and reflective, though fine sculpturing granules can be seen under magnification.
 The propodeum is longer than it is wide.
 Posteriorly, the propodeum is concave with some fine vertical striations.
 The head and body are hairless.

 Distribution

 This ant has a wide range which includes Illinois, Minnesota and Oklahoma, North and South Carolina, Georgia, Mississippi, Louisiana and northern Florida.
 The type locality is Vineland, New Jersey.
 It is common in some areas such as North and South Carolina, but rare in others and in the southern part of its range it can be confused with the similar species, Dolichoderus pustulatus.

+Naming

+This species was discovered by Mary Treat, and is named for her.